 Byron Bay has had a fascinating journey over the decades.
-From former whaling town to hippie haven and now playground of the rich and famous, it’s a destination that really does offer something for everyone.
+From whaling town to hippie haven and now playground of the rich and famous, it’s a destination which really does offer something for all.
 And many of its best aspects fly under the radar.

 While it’s true much has changed in the last few decades, plenty has remained constant too: the natural beauty, relaxed pace, and its multicultural makeup and style, to name a few.

 Whether you want to check into the hottest hotels or feast from dawn till long after dusk, join the throngs for a walk to the lighthouse, enjoy live music, or perhaps try your hand at making your own bottle of bespoke gin, there’s so much to see, do, touch and taste.

 With that in mind, this is where to eat, stay and play – in style.

 There’s no shortage of luxury accommodation in Byron Bay, with the holiday town delivering a heady mix of hotels, apartments and resorts that befits its global reputation.
 All of them are worth splashing out on, and even more are on the way too.

 Byron’s newest offering is Hotel Marvell – perched just a few blocks stroll from the beach and holding the title of Byron’s first and only five star hotel in the town centre.
 But what exactly does that quintet of stars give you?